 Governance of our compensation program is the responsibility of the Compensation Committee, which consists solely of independent directors.
 At the direction of the Compensation Committee, our CEO prepares compensation recommendations regarding the compensation of each of our executive officers, other than for the CEO, and presents those recommendations to the Compensation Committee for approval.
-The Compensation Committee evaluates the overall performance of the executive officers based on our achievement of corporate performance objectives and goals and individual performance.
-The Compensation Committee then reviews and takes into account all elements of executive compensation in setting policies and determining compensation amounts.
+The Compensation Committee evaluates the overall performance of the executive officers based on our achievement of corporate performance objectives and goals.
+The Compensation Committee, with the advice of its independent compensation advisor, then reviews and takes into account all elements of executive compensation in setting policies and determining compensation amounts.
 The Compensation Committee does not delegate authority to its outside advisor or to other parties.